Cello Concerto (Dvořák): History

 In 1865, early in his career, Dvořák started a Cello Concerto in A major (B. 10).
 The piece was written for Ludevít Peer, whom he knew well from the Provisional Theatre Orchestra in which they both played.
 He handed the cello score (with piano accompaniment) over to Peer for review but neither bothered to finish the piece.
 It was recovered from his estate in 1925.

 Hanuš Wihan, among others, had asked for a cello concerto for quite some time, but Dvořák always refused, stating that the cello was a fine orchestral instrument but totally insufficient for a solo concerto.
-According to Josef Michl, Dvořák was fond of the middle register, but complained about a nasal high register and a mumbling bass.
+According to Josef Michl, Dvořák was fond of the middle register, but complained about the nasal high register and the mumbling bass.
 In a letter to a friend, Dvořák wrote that he himself was probably most surprised by his decision to write a cello concerto despite these long-held reservations.

 Dvořák wrote the concerto while in New York City for his third term as the Director of the National Conservatory.
 In 1894 one of the teachers at the Conservatory, Victor Herbert, also a composer, finished his Cello Concerto No. 2 in E minor, Op.
-30, and premiered it in a series of concerts, commencing on 9 March.
+30, and premiered it in a series of concerts, commencing on March 9.
 Dvořák heard at least two performances of the piece and was inspired to fulfill Wihan's request in composing a cello concerto of his own.
 Herbert had been principal cellist in the orchestra that premiered Dvořák's "New World" Symphony on 16 December 1893.
 Herbert's middle movement was in B minor, which may have inspired Dvořák to write his concerto in the same key.
-It was started on 8 November 1894 and completed on 9 February 1895.
+It was started on November 8, 1894, and completed on February 9, 1895.